Have you noticed that your bathtub is draining slowly? If water is pooling at your feet every time you take a shower, you likely have a clogged drain.

 - Some toe-touch stoppers have a top cap that unscrews from a base cylinder that is threaded into a crossbar in the strainer.
 Others are just one unit threaded into the crossbar.

-- Try holding the base of the cylinder while turning the top cap counter-clockwise.
+- Hold the base of the cylinder while turning the top cap counterclockwise.
 If the entire unit moves as you turn, let go of the cylinder base and continue to unscrew until you can remove the unit completely.